MicrosoftDocs/cloud-adoption-framework/docs/ready/suggested-skills.md

 - [Secure resources with role-based access control (RBAC)](/learn/modules/secure-azure-resources-with-rbac): Use RBAC to secure resources.
 - [Data storage options](/learn/modules/intro-to-data-in-azure): Benefits of Azure data storage.

-During the Ready phase, architects are called upon to architect solutions that span all Azure environments.
+During the readiness phase, architects are called upon to architect solutions that span all Azure environments.
 The following skill-building resources can prepare architects for these tasks:

 - [Foundations for Cloud Architecture](https://www.pluralsight.com/courses/cloud-architecture-foundations): A Pluralsight course to help architect the right foundational solutions.
 - [Microsoft Azure architecture](https://www.pluralsight.com/courses/cloud-architecture-foundations): A Pluralsight course to ground architects in Azure architecture.